2captcha/2captcha-python/README.md

 ```

 ### Error handling
 In case of an error, the captcha solver throws an exception.
 It's important to properly handle these cases.
 We recommend using `try except` to handle exceptions.
+The list of all errors can be found in the  [API documentation](https://2captcha.com/2captcha-api#list-of-inphp-errors).
 ```python
 try:
     result = solver.text('If tomorrow is Saturday, what day is today?')